Xianyu-Yang/xianyu-yang.github.io/_pages/about.md

 Forest Dynamics, Species Diversity, Species Range Limits, Ecological Restoration, Tree Demography, Life history Theory

 # 📢 News
-2025-08 Delighted to share that I have been selected to join the Junior Editorial Board of _Journal of Plant Ecology_ and  _Forestry Research_.
+2025-08 Delighted to share that I have been selected to join the Junior Editorial Board of _Journal of Plant Ecology_ (Q1, if: 3.9) and  _Forestry Research_ (Q1, if: 5.0).